Our Work Continues in the Face of Enormous Global Upheaval

 It has been nearly nine months since many MiracleFeet-supported clinics temporarily closed due to the pandemic.
 The closures interrupted clubfoot treatment for over 11,000 children who are waiting to start or resume care in 29 countries.

 Fortunately, we are starting to see encouraging signs as clinics cautiously re-open in several locations and patient visits steadily increase.
 While uncertainty still looms, we are optimistic that operations will return to full capacity over the next 12 months.

 Although clinic activity across all programs remains well below normal volume, it is rising.

 In countries observing a reduction in COVID-19 cases, Paraguay and Cambodia for example, clinics have begun to carefully resume operations with adjustments to treatment protocols to ensure patient and healthcare provider safety.
-As transportation and other systems reopen the number of patients visiting clinics is steadily growing.
+As transportation and other systems reopened the number of patients visiting clinics has steadily increased.

 During this time—a potentially isolating and emotional experience for families awaiting treatment—MiracleFeet is working closely with partners to ensure patients’ families are connected to care coordinators and receiving essential information about their children’s condition and the status of treatment options near them.
 We have set up hotlines for medical questions, instituted telehealth consultations, provided COVID-19 prevention materials, and distributed supplemental online training resources to providers.

 Our priority remains the health and safety of our patients and providers.